aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 Pattern # 3 : Custom networking with custom VPC and Secondary Subnets.
 This pattern will use the custom VPC ID and Secondary subnet IDs passed by the user to create the blueprints stack.
 Then the VPC CNI addon will setup custom networking based on the parameters `awsVpcK8sCniCustomNetworkCfg`, `eniConfigLabelDef: "topology.kubernetes.io/zone"` for your Amazon EKS cluster workloads with passed secondary subnet ranges to solve IP exhaustion.

 Note :
+- When you are passing secondary subnet ids to the VPC resource provider, then we register them under names secondary-cidr-subnet-${order} with the resource providers.
-When you are passing your own Secondary subnets using this pattern, Please make sure the tag `Key: kubernetes.io/role/internal-elb", Value: "1"` is added to your secondary subnets.
+- When you are passing your own Secondary subnets using this pattern, Please make sure the tag `Key: kubernetes.io/role/internal-elb", Value: "1"` is added to your secondary subnets.
 Please register your secondary subnets in any arbitary name as shown below in `resourceProvider`.Please check out [Custom Networking Tutorial](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) to learn how custome networking is manually setup on your Amazon EKS cluster.

 ```typescript
 import 'source-map-support/register';